FACTBOX-Sessions faces runoff for Alabama Senate; Texas incumbents holding off challengers

 Democrat Henry Cuellar, who represents a district along the Mexican border, drew a challenge from Jessica Cisneros, a liberal immigration attorney from San Antonio, who has criticized him as too moderate.
 Cisneros won the endorsement of Representative Alexandria Ocasio-Cortez, who in 2018 ousted a longtime New York City congressman in a similar insurgent challenge.

-But with 38% of polling locations reporting, Cuellar held a comfortable lead late on Tuesday, with 55% of the vote compared with 45% for Cisneros.
+But with 70% of polling locations reporting, Cuellar held the lead late on Tuesday, with 53% of the vote compared with 47% for Cisneros.
 Cuellar received backing in the contest from traditionally conservative interests, including business groups and an organization funded by one of the Koch brothers.

-On the Republican side, longtime U.S. House member Kay Granger led challenger Chris Putnam in early returns.
-With 42% of polling places reporting, Granger had 57% of the vote versus Putnam's 43%.
+On the Republican side, longtime U.S. House member Kay Granger led challenger Chris Putnam late Tuesday.
+With 72% of polling places reporting, Granger had 57% of the vote versus Putnam's 43%.
 Putnam, who formerly held a local city government office, had contended that Granger had not done enough to support Trump.

 Some 13 Democrats are jostling for the chance to take on Republican Senator John Cornyn.
-Air Force veteran Mary "MJ" Hegar led in early returns, with 24% of the vote.
-With 35% of polling places reporting late on Tuesday, her closest opponent was activist Cristina Tzintzun Ramirez, who had about 13% of the vote.
+Air Force veteran Mary "MJ" Hegar led late Tuesday, with 24% of the vote.
+With 70% of polling places reporting, her closest opponent was activist Cristina Tzintzun Ramirez, who had about 14% of the vote.
+NORTH CAROLINA

 Republican Senator Thom Tillis will face Democratic businessman and former state Senator Cal Cunningham in the race for a U.S. Senate seat in North Carolina.
 Tillis is considered vulnerable in the swing state, which has been trending more liberal with growth in the Charlotte area.
 The race became more contentious in recent weeks after reports emerged that Republicans had purchased television advertisements boosting another Democratic candidate, state lawmaker Erica Smith.
 Republicans were accused of trying to boost Smith in a bid to prevent Cunningham, who is seen as a stronger opponent, from winning the nomination.